NextSDS Logo

 Skin contact

-If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-In case of cold burns (frost-bite): Move casualty into warmth before thawing the affected part; if feet are affected carry if possible Bathe the affected area immediately in luke-warm water (not more than 35 deg C) for 10 to 15 minutes, immersing if possible and without rubbing DO NOT apply hot water or radiant heat.
-Apply a clean, dry, light dressing of 'fluffed-up' dry gauze bandage If a limb is involved, raise and support this to reduce swelling If an adult is involved and where intense pain occurs provide pain killers such as paracetomol.
+In case of cold burns (frost-bite): Move casualty into warmth before thawing the affected part.
+Bathe the affected area immediately in luke-warm water (not more than 35 deg C) for 10 to 15 minutes, immersing if possible and without rubbing.
+DO NOT apply hot water or radiant heat.
+Apply a clean, dry, light dressing of 'fluffed-up' dry gauze bandage.
+If a limb is involved, raise and support this to reduce swelling.
+Transport to hospital, or doctor.

-Symptoms: Subsequent blackening of the exposed tissue indicates potential of necrosis, which may require amputation.
+Symptoms: Cold burns (frost-bite).
+Subsequent blackening of the exposed tissue indicates potential of necrosis.

 Eye contact